Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Recipe Ingredients

-- Gold potatoes– These potatoes have a silky, smooth texture.
+- Gold potatoes– Yucon gold potatoes have a silky, smooth texture.
 Which works well in mashed potatoes.
+For a more classic recipe, try these Yukon Gold Mashed Potatoes by Food Doodles.

-- Salt and pepper– these are simple but season the potatoes very well.
+- Salt and pepper– these are simple seasonings but they really add great flavor to the potatoes.

 See recipe card below for a full list of ingredients and measurements.